JeremieV/feed/README.md

   - feeds are now encoded in the url
   - starting page displays nothing at the start
   - change default to grid view
-  - greatly improved performance due to caching and use of server components
+  - greatly improved performance due to caching
+  - moved to server components, but reverted
   - improved the control bar and added "topics" functionality
   - fixed the "add" button in the rss feed url input
+  - improved the feed "control bar" at the top

 ## Roadmap